 First, add a Note to describe what the token is for.
 In the photo above, we put Epicodus in as a note.
 You could also name one something like personal computer to denote that it's only being used on your personal machine and doesn't need to be deleted.
 On the other hand, if you were planning on working on a shared computer for the day (such as a machine at Epicodus), you might generate a different one called shared machine.
 You could then delete that PAT at the end of the day when you are done using it so no one else can potentially access your GitHub credentials.

 You also have the option to set an expiration date for your PAT, including selecting from pre-filled options or creating a custom expiration date.
 We strongly recommend to students working in person at Epicodus to set their PATs to expire by the end of the day.

-Once you are finished, click on the Generate token button at the bottom of the page.
+Once you are finished, scroll to the bottom of the page and click on the Generate token button.

 As you can see from the example above, there's a notice: Make sure to copy your new personal access token now.
 You won't be able to see it again!
 If you navigate away from this page without copying it, you won't be able to access the characters that are specific to this PAT.
 Of course, if that happens, it's no big deal.
 Delete the PAT by clicking the Delete button just to the right of the PAT.
 Then create a new one.